Scuba Diving Bangka Island: Best Dive Sites + Eco Dive Resorts

 Initially set up as a marine research outpost, Coral Eye is now an eco-friendly dive resort on Bangka Island.
 Beyond its outstanding diving amenities, the resort is thoughtfully crafted to encourage interaction and connection among guests who love the ocean.

-It offers beautifully designed rooms and villas, along with a kitchen that showcases the best of Indonesian and Mediterranean cuisines.
-Coral Eye is also a founding member of the Bangka Conservation Fund, dedicated to fight illegal mining and support conservation initiatives on the island.
+Coral Eye is also a founding member of the Bangka Conservation Fund, dedicated to fighting illegal mining and supporting conservation initiatives on the island.

 “Best holiday experience we have ever had.” – Joris (read more reviews here)